latex3/babel/README.md

 ```
 3.35   2019-10-??
+       - \markboth and \markright made robust with a recent LaTeX.
        - Shorthands work in bibs and refs even with safe=none.
        - Fix - Another issue related to \ensureascii and LGR (#30)
        - (Testing) a way to re(set) values in ini files.